Three original Rife Machines have been found. Find out how they really worked by reading:

 Roger Blain, who has had a great deal of interest in this technology, uncovered some very important information about the manufacture date of the audio oscillator design that was used in Aubrey Scoon's instrument.
 If you look at the above two photos which show both the underside and top view of the audio section of Aubrey's instrument you will notice that there are no signs of any retro-fitting of the audio oscillator to a newer design.
 If it had been built in 1938 or 1939 then it would have had the original (RC) resistor capacitor design which would have been replace.
 It would have also showed obvious signs of the necessary changes needed to update the old style (RC) audio oscillator to the newer Hewlett-Packard design which it has now.
 The next photo, shown below, shows the underside of the audio oscillator of the original 1938-1939 Beam Ray machine obtained from Dr. Low.
 You will notice many small holes including two larger old vacuum tube holes (empty and without any vacuum tube sockets) in its chassis.
 This is what we would expect to see if an instrument's audio section had been replaced with the newer more accurate Hewlett-Packard design.
 The lack of any modifications to the audio section of Aubrey Scoon's instrument indicates that the instrument still has the original audio oscillator it was built with.
 Just this fact alone puts the building of his instrument after the original Beam Ray Corporation shut down in 1939.

 Roger Blain decided that if he could determine which design of audio oscillator was used in Aubrey Scoon's instrument then the correct dating of that instrument could be determined.
 In his discovery work he found that the audio oscillator that was used in the construction of this instrument was the EICO 377.
 Aubrey Scoon's instrument audio oscillator frequency range and the circuit design are identical to the EICO 377 including the component values, wiring and layout.
 The only thing that was left out was the double pole double throw switch that allowed for switching between square and sine wave.
 In addition to what Roger Blain discovered another discovery has been made.
 The Model SQ2 pad instrument which was built and sold by John Crane and John Marsh was also the EICO 377.
 All they did was change the faceplate and remove the sine/square wave switch so that it would be permanently on square wave.
 This new information leaves no doubts as to the approximate date Aubrey Scoon's instrument was built.
-This information also firmly put its construction date at 1952 or later instead of the 1939 date Aubrey Scoon gives in his report.
+This new information also firmly puts its construction date at 1952 or later instead of the 1939 date Aubrey Scoon gives in his report.
 The first photo, shown below, is the Rife Virus Microscope Institute instrument SQ2 EICO 377.
 The other three photos are of the EICO 377.
 You will notice on the two faceplates that the screw holes along with all switches, knobs and sockets perfectly line up.

 Below are three more photos.
 The first photo again shows the top view of the EICO 377 component layout.
 The second photo shows the layout of Aubrey Scoon's audio oscillator.
 Looking at both of these two photos you can see that the layout is identical.
 The third photo is a slightly different view of the second photo.